PlayStation 5 Guide: Best games, accessories, specs, price, features and news

 Sony has said that for every 1,000,000 players that implement this feature, the equivalent carbon emissions of 1,000 homes will be saved.
 Considering it will also save players money, it would seem like a no-brainer.

 Sony buys stake in Fortnite and Unreal Engine creator, Epic Games

 Epic Games is arguably the biggest third-party entity in the video games industry.
-In part that's due to the success of Fortnite and Rocket League, but also IP like Gears of War (now owned by Microsoft), Unreal Tournament, Shadow Complex and Infinity Blade.
+In part, that's due to the success of Fortnite and Rocket League, but also to IP like Gears of War (now owned by Microsoft), Unreal Tournament, Shadow Complex and Infinity Blade.

 If that wasn't enough, the Epic Games Stores has also quickly become a major force in the PC retail space.
 Sony titles have been more frequently appearing on PC, giving the IP a greater market to connect with.
 Epic also has had success in the mobile market.

 We can also see a future here where Sony can use Epic Games' strengths with cloud and server technology as well as its blockchain-driven marketplace to bring the PS5 up to speed with the XSX and perhaps to even create rival services to xCloud and Game Pass.
 This partnership could also see more Sony IP appear on PC and mobile platforms.

 Sony has always kept under its watch a large posse of first-party developers.
 By first party, we refer to developers who are owned by Sony, and who are charged with making video games specifically and exclusively (ignoring PC) for the PlayStation consoles.
 It's only since 2019 that Microsoft has made a concerted effort to catch-up in this regard, meaning that for decades the number of quality exclusives on PlayStation have seen it get a huge advantage in the market.

 First-party developers tend to make the best games on a platform.
 This is because they have intimate access to the actual hardware maker, ensuring that their code can be perfectly optimised and that console-specific features are fully utilised.